Sahiladevi/health_track/README.md

 ---
 ## Project Overview: What This Project Does

-This project explores how different lifestyle habits—like diet, sleep, exercise—and social factors—like income and education—are connected to people's health across the U.S.
+This project explores how different lifestyle habits like diet, sleep, exercise—and social factors—like income and education are connected to people's health across the U.S.

 I used national health data collected by two government groups: